Article Image

 Related Videos

-Vision framework and CoreML - Witness the incredible fusion of Apple's Vision framework and Core ML in this object identification demo, and grab the code from GitHub to explore this remarkable project further.
+Vision framework and CoreML - Discover the seamless integration of Apple's Vision framework with Core ML for object identification in this astounding demonstration, and lock onto the project at GitHub.

-Augmented Reality iPhone Sudoku Grab - Unlock the power of real-time augmented reality capture with the latest Sudoku Grab version and delve into app development with step-by-step instructions in the featured article.
+Augmented Reality iPhone Sudoku Grab - Experience real-time augmented reality capture with the new version of Sudoku Grab!
+Learn to build your own app with detailed guidance provided in the linked article.

 HELP SUPPORT MY WORK: If you're feeling flush then please stop by Patreon Or you can make a one off donation via ko-fi